 2. Under-Mount

-This type of sink is installed underneath the counter, meaning that no edges are exposed.
+This type of sink is installed undeeath the counter, meaning that no edges are exposed.
 Because you can’t see as much of the sink, the vanity has a more seamless look.
 Cleanup for under-mount sinks are also much easier, as you can wipe water and spills from the counter directly into the sink.
 This makes it an ideal option for family bathrooms.

 These sinks tend to be more expensive than top-mount sinks and are not possible with materials like laminate, which cannot be as effectively sealed against moisture.